Connect to a Windows PC from Ubuntu using RDP

 The remote Windows desktop is available in the Remmina dashboard.

-Access to a Windows machine from Ubuntu via RDP.
+RDP access to Windows from Ubuntu

-Option 2: Install FreeRDP client on Ubuntu
+Option 2: Install FreeRDP Client on Ubuntu

 To install the FreeRDP client on Ubuntu: